Fairfax Medical Reserve Corps

 - Must complete 10 hours of training the first year (4 hours each year after)

 MRC volunteers are required to take ten hours of training.
-Find out about upcoming opportunities.
+Find out about the required training and upcoming classes.

 The Medical Reserve Corps Program was